 Imagine this; there’s a new Realtor in town.
-They haven’t sold any homes yet, so they are trying to drum up a bit of business.
-While you are sipping your morning coffee you happen to notice that this real estate newbie appears to have scrawled some numbers on your window.
+They have sold no homes yet, so they are trying to drum up a bit of business.
+While you are sipping your morning coffee, you notice that this real estate newbie appears to have scrawled some numbers on your window.
 And on your neighbour’s windows.
 What the heck is he doing?

 Running outside to ask him (while also dialling the local police station, this is, after all, vandalism) what’s going on, he explains he was just offering everyone in the neighbourhood his expert opinion on the value of their homes.

-Obviously, this person is nuts, but it does get you thinking.
+Obviously, this person is nuts, but it gets you thinking.
 “Hmm, I always knew Fred and Joan’s house was worth less than mine!
 With that terrible deck, it had to be.
 But there’s no way The Smith’s house is worth more than mine.
 Unless maybe they did some major remodelling inside.
-Might need to invite myself over for coffee and see”
+Might need to invite myself over for coffee and see,”